We help make your business a success

 A ‘traded company’ is a company any of whose shares were trading on a relevant market.
 That is a market established under the rules of a UK recognised investment exchange, any other ‘regulated’ market in or outside of the UK, or any other market outside of the UK.

-The name, address, and number of shares held.
+The details of the shareholders including name, address, and number of shares held.

 A five-digit code relating to the nature of your business – you can browse the list here.